 I bled as usual after the birth, for up to six weeks.
 I was not particularly concerned having experienced it all before with Edie (my daughter).
 However, after six weeks it hadn’t stopped at all, in fact, it had got worse.
 I started to clot, then one day when I got home with the children, I suddenly felt a big gush.
 With the sound of fluid hitting the floor, I panicked!
 I went back to the doctors continuously for six months.
 Each time I asked if there might be something left inside.
 I was told it was normal and it would soon stop.

 My mum turned to me one day and said, ‘I’ve had enough Laura, I’m writing to your local MP to get you a scan’.
 She did and within 24 hours I had a scan.
-Low and behold there was indeed a section of placenta left behind.
+There was indeed a section of placenta left behind.
 This is known as a ‘retained placenta’.
-Miraculously I was then referred a private hospital for an urgent D&C operation.
-I was extremely lucky as this situation could have led to a life-threatening condition of Sepsis.
-This could have led to me to be highly anemic or could have even been fatal.
+I was then referred a private hospital for an urgent D&C operation.

 I found this whole situation very traumatic, mostly because it brought back bad memories.
 After suffering a miscarriage shortly before falling pregnant with Archie.
 I then had to endure two D&C operations within the space of a week.
 My first D&C was unsuccessful as I shortly started to experience severe bleeding and pain.
 Within a week I was then back in hospital and had to experience going through yet another procedure.
 You can now see why having another D&C was the worst news.